-Thanks to a good friend’s assistance, on March 1st we hung up 25 paintings, evenly spaced, along a 49′ wall.
-For me it was a very long year of not only painting, but during that time I was also learning a new approach that was difficult and very exciting.
+Thanks to a good friend’s assistance, on Sunday March 1st we hung up 25 paintings, evenly spaced, along a 49′ wall.
+It was a very long year of learning a new approach that was both difficult and exciting, while at the same time feeling that nagging pressure to create ‘wall-worthy’ paintings.
 I was well pleased by the time the show opened.
 The reception from 1pm-3pm was a mob scene for most of it, which I can only take partial credit for because it was also “Kids Eat For Free Sunday” at this very popular Main Street eatery.
 Hungry for Beauty?
 Hungry for Tacos?
 We have it all!

 Then Monday arrived and thanks to good planning and self-knowledge, I was able to enjoy a restful day with no fear of The Day After Crash that has so often happened in the past.